Background

 • Kill the Session

 • View permissions on the Tez AM ( or Session ).
-Users with this permision can:
+Users with this permission can:

 • Monitor/View the status of the Session